- 1 Preface

 There are 2 types of wands (White and Black) available.

 Both will cut down some of the spill portion of the beam when used.
 The White converts that spill portion of the beam into soft flood area lighting (great for reading and lighting up a room like a lantern) while still providing an almost normal beam profile.
-The Black is the opposite of the White – no soft floor area lighting but still provides an almost normal beam profile.
+The Black is the opposite of the White – no soft flood area lighting but still provides an almost normal beam profile.

 For those looking to have a matching miniature Triad Tail style lanyard bead for your BOSS, this is definitely the one for you.